natpish/finalproj/markdown/index.md

 '
 ---

-# Market Survey

-There are two types of similar product on the market.
-The first one is products from AeroGarden.
-Their products allow users to grow plants in nutrient solutions in a limited amount of usually 5 to 10.
-Compared with this product, our product provides an automated system for nutrient control that ensures the plant always has the correct amount of nutrients needed to avoid excess or insufficient nutrients.
-The other product is an expensive commercial system for horticulture aiming for a large scale of growth.
-Compared with this one, our product has the advantage of being cheap and small-scale which is more suitable for individual hobbyists to explore hydroponics.
+# HOW IS OUR PROJECT DIFFERENT?
+## Existing Products:

+Poniie, kuman, MECHEER and existing products that monitor real-time energy consumption and display cost.
+Our product goes beyond just monitoring, it also provides cloud-driven insights to revolutionize how you manage your energy consumption.The other products that are similar are expensive, but our product has theadvantage of being cheap and small-scale which is more suitable for homeowners.

 <div style="display:flex;flex-wrap:wrap;justify-content:space-evenly;">
   <div style='display: inline-block; vertical-align: top;'>